 Who & What's on the ballot?

-Our primary reason for existing is to make sure folks have what they need to make the best decisions on Election Day.
-Ballots are based on your District City Council because that is the only office in this election that will be dependent on where you live.
-When you walk into that booth on Tuesday, November 5th, you'll be doing three things--'Voting' on political party candidates, 'Retaining' judges that you think should remain on the bench, and 'Deciding' which ballot measures get passed.
+Our main reason for existing is to make sure folks have what they need to make the best decisions on Election Day.
+Ballots are based on the address on your voter registration.
+Whether you choose to vote by mail or walk into a booth on Tuesday, June 2nd, 2020, you'll be doing three things--'Voting' on state & federal political party candidates, 'Choosing' political convention delegates, and 'Deciding' which ballot measures get passed.

 Ballot Questions - Select Yes or No

 When we vote for ballot questions, we become the legislators.
-The Nov.
-5th, 2019 ballot also includes a proposed amendment to the state of Pennsylvania's Constitution.
 The questions are on the row below the candidates.
 Select 'Yes' or 'No.'

 (Bill No. 190290)

 Shall The Philadelphia Home Rule Charter be amended to revise City procurement procedures by increasing the sealed bidding threshold; by providing for procurement from local businesses; and by providing for Procurement Department regulations?

 We're not promoting any candidates.
 However, you should be aware of who's a challenger and who's an incumbent (the person who currently holds that office).
 Maybe you want a change or maybe you want to retain.
 This simple tool lets you "put a name to the face."

 Your time filling out your mail-in ballot or in the voting booth will be smoother is you are familiar with what's on the ballot for your district.
 We strongly urge you to download your sample ballot for your voting address from The Office of the Philadelphia City Commissioners.
 You will also be able to find your polling location at the same time if you choose to go vote in person.